 NOTE: The decision tree does not outline every possible scenario related to COVID-19.
-It is also not meant to replace SCHOOLS guidance best sought from a medical professional.
-If you have specific questions related to any symptoms you may be Decision Tree experiencing, we encourage you to reach out to your medical provider for assistance.
+It is also not meant to replace guidance best sought from a medical professional.
+If you have specific questions related to any symptoms you may be experiencing, we encourage you to reach out to your medical provider for assistance.
+This document is a modified version of the MDH Decision Tree.

-What do I do if someone in our household.... has ONE "more common" symptom or at least TWO "less common" symptoms?
+What do I do if someone in our household.... has ONE "more common" symptom OR at least TWO "less common" symptoms OR "any symptom" during day 11-14 of a shortened quarantine?